 Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Most home buyers likely find their FICO scores above 620.

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-So called "credit repair" companies advertise quick fixes, but the score is calculated from your lifelong credit history, so it's not possible to raise it significantly in the short term.
-You must remove any incorrect data from your credit report; this is really the only "quick fix" for credit problems.
+So called "credit repair" companies advertise quick fixes, but the score is based on your lifelong credit history, so you can't turn it around right away.
+You should, of course, appeal for the credit agency to remove any incorrect data from your credit report; this is the only "quick fix" for credit problems.

-Before you can improve your score, you have to know your score and be sure that the reports from each agency are correct.
+Before you can improve your score, you must know your score and make certain that the reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
 They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.